Climate Litigation Lab

 Overview

-Our Climate Litigation Lab, led by Dr. Benjamin Franta, applies rigorous, multidisciplinary research methods to practical challenges presented by climate change litigation.
+Our Climate Litigation Lab, led by Prof. Benjamin Franta, applies rigorous, multidisciplinary research methods to practical challenges presented by climate change litigation.
 We interface with climate litigation practitioners and stakeholders from around the world to understand the strategic and evidentiary landscape and conduct research across the natural, social, and legal sciences to help enable just and effective legal outcomes at scale.
 The Climate Litigation Lab is embedded within the Oxford Sustainable Law Programme and collaborates widely with researchers and practitioners from across the University and beyond.

-Measuring and quantifying damages from climate change
+Measuring and quantifying damages from climate change (Dr. Mireia Ginesta, Shirin Ermis, Dr. Rupert Stuart-Smith)

 Research assistants and consultants